evgenvanzhukov/MVVM-C/ReadMe.md

 I am specially changed names of models and controllers opposite the original video for complicate work of brain and more coding by self.

 I captured sreen at coding.
-This is a boring and mute video: https://youtu.be/oJE4wTfalOk https://youtu.be/EXkQ6JpXgGY
+This is a boring and mute video, but if you wont, wellcome: https://youtu.be/oJE4wTfalOk https://youtu.be/EXkQ6JpXgGY